EthicalSource/contributor_covenant/CONTRIBUTING.md

 ## Code Style

-- Use spaces for indentation,
+- Use spaces for indentation
 - Order properties alphabetically

 ### HTML